 Background.
 Established in 1965, Medicaid is a joint federal-state program providing health care to eligible needy persons.
 Each state operates its Medicaid program within broad federal guidelines, in accordance with a customized State Plan approved by the federal Centers for Medicare & Medicaid Services (CMS) reflecting that state's priorities in designing program eligibility and benefits.
 The federal government mandates some benefits and eligibility categories while states have a choice of which additional optional eligibility categories and benefits to offer, although PPACA has eliminated states' ability to reduce eligibility categories.
-The federal government and the states share responsibility for financing Medicaid.
+The federal government and the state share responsibility for financing Medicaid.
 The federal government matches state Medicaid spending at rates that vary by state per capita income.

 Overview of New Hampshire Medicaid.
-Administered by DHHS, the New Hampshire Medicaid program (New Hampshire Medicaid) is a complex network that provides health care and psychosocial support coverage to an average of 132,000 persons per month during fiscal year 2014.
+Administered by DHHS, the New Hampshire Medicaid program (New Hampshire Medicaid) is a complex network that provides health care and psychosocial support coverage to participants who meet eligibility requirements.
 New Hampshire Medicaid covers all or part of the health care costs of low-income children, pregnant women, parents with children, elders, and people with disabilities for medical and hospital services, nursing facility care, in-home support services and more.
-New Hampshire Medicaid expended a total of \$1.4 billion in fiscal year 2014, or 27% of all State expenditures (State, federal, and other funds combined).
-Of total Medicaid spending 86.2% was attributable to payments made to Medicaid providers.
-Half (50%) of Medicaid spending during this period was covered by the federal government through matching funds.
+New Hampshire Medicaid expended a total of \$1.6 billion in fiscal year 2015, or 29% of all State expenditures (State, federal, and other funds combined).
+Approximately half (50%) of Medicaid spending during this period was covered by the federal government through matching funds.

 New Hampshire Medicaid Financial Summary.
 Economic forces and State and federal regulations limit options for controlling Medicaid spending.
-Total provider payment expenditures are a function of enrollment volume, provider rates, and service utilization.
+Total expenditures are a function of enrollment of qualified applicants, provider rates, and service utilization.
 Enrollment fluctuations result primarily from changes in the State economy, in particular the unemployment rate, and changes in policy at the State or federal level that impact Medicaid eligibility.
-With rising unemployment, falling income, and decreased availability of job-based insurance, more people turn to Medicaid for health care coverage.
-Historical data demonstrate that enrollment stabilizes, but does not necessarily decrease, as the unemployment rate decreases.
-The State's unemployment rate peaked at 7.1% in 2008.
-The rate has been slowly recovering and is at 4.4%, as of September 2014.